Misdemeanor Crimes

 Contact Donato Legal Group today at (916) 318-5997 or online to schedule a meeting with our misdemeanor defense attorney in Sacramento.

-What are the Different Types of Misdemeanors in California?
+Types of Misdemeanors in California

 Serious misdemeanors can include: